 The Group continues to invest in the training and development of its employees.
 During 2020 we introduced the Step Up programme, aimed to support high potential employees with career progression and development.
-I am pleased that the 2020/21 cohort was a resounding success. with 2022 seeing the start of the second cohort of the programme.
-I am also excited to introduce the Group's Values and Behaviours, developed during the year, which will define our culture, underpinning our performance driven mindset.
-This is further explored within the Stakeholder engagement section of this report.
-The Board recognises that the rising cost of living has and will continue to impact our team members, and we have brought forward and increased our annual salary review to address this.
+I am pleased that the 2022 cohort was a resounding success, with 2023 seeing the start of the third cohort of the programme.
+It has also been rewarding to see the Group's Values and Behaviours, developed during 2021, become embedded within the culture of the Group, underpinning our performance driven mindset.
+This is further explored within the Stakeholder Engagement section of this report.
+The Board recognises that the rising cost of living has and will continue to impact our team members, and we have brought forward and increased our annual salary review to support our employees.

 The Group is committed to moving to a low carbon future and continues to strive towards operating in an environmentally positive way.
-During 2021 we continued to work with operators of electric vehicle chargers that will help establish the UK's charging infrastructure, reducing reliance on non-renewable fossil fuels.
+During 2022 we continued to work with operators of electric vehicle chargers that will help establish the UK's charging infrastructure, reducing reliance on non-renewable fossil fuels.
 We also continue to replace our company car fleet with electric or hybrid vehicles, recognising the positive impact this will have on our environment.